-**24th March 2022 - see here for the list of mining companies that have, and have not expressed their support for the Global Industry Standard on Tailings Management**
+**24th January 2024 - see here (updated 14.2.24) for the list of mining companies that have, and have not expressed their support for the Global Industry Standard on Tailings Management.
+A recording of the Investor Roundtable hosted on the eve of the 5th anniversary of the Brumadinho disaster is available at the bottom of this page.**

 It has developed though three phases: